Storm Melissa reaches hurricane strength, threatening catastrophic flooding in northern Caribbean

 The center of Melissa is expected to move near or over Jamaica early next week, forecasters said.
 Melissa was expected to become a major hurricane by Sunday and possibly reach Category 4 status by early Monday, U.S. forecasters said.
 It is forecast to hit eastern Cuba early Wednesday, where up to 12 inches (30 centimeters) could fall in some areas.

+Authorities in Jamaica said on Saturday that the Norman Manley International Airport in Kingston will be closed at 8 p.m. local time.
+It did not say whether it will close the Sangster airport in Montego Bay, on the western side of the island.

-Authorities in Jamaica warned that all airports would close within 24 hours if a hurricane warning is issued.
-More than 650 shelters were activated.
+More than 650 shelters were activated in Jamaica.
 Officials said warehouses across the island were well-stocked and thousands of food packages prepositioned for quick distribution if needed.

 “I urge Jamaicans to take this weather threat seriously,” said Jamaican Prime Minister Andrew Holness.
 “Take all measures to protect yourself.”